sinkillerj/ProjectE/README.md

 Discover powerful alchemical tools, items, and devices.
 Break down unwanted items into EMC (Energy-Matter Covalence) and use that EMC to create new items.

-# Can I include it in a modpack?
-This mod may be redistributed as part of a modpack, both public and private modpacks are allowed.
-You may not mirror the mod by itself or create a "mod installer", legal action will be taken against sites found violating this.
-It is requested that you credit the mod on any lists as ProjectE, there is no space in the name.

 # I found a bug
 Bugs can be reported at: https://github.com/sinkillerj/ProjectE/issues